Submissions for CppCon 2023

 Submissions should be made on our session submission page.
 After making a submission, you’ll receive an acknowledgement from the EasyChair system.
-All submissions will go through a peer review process.
+(Do not make changes to your submission through EasyChair.
+To update a submission after it has been submitted, please contact our Speaker Liaison.).
+All submissions will go through a peer review process by the Program Committee.

 Presenters are encouraged, but not required, to submit slides and source code for distribution to attendees and to agree to have their sessions recorded.
 Presenters must agree to grant a non-exclusive perpetual license to publish submitted and/or recorded materials, either electronically or in print, in any media related to CppCon.
 Note that CppCon videos are sponsored and may be published with the sponsor’s logo.